You know the standard routine to prevent injury:

 · Use impeccable form.

 Sound familiar?
-Despite doing these things, it’s still possible to get injured and it’s more likely to happen with some exercises than others.
-In According to physical therapists, these are some of the exercises that are most likely to lead to injury.
+Despite doing these things, it’s still possible to get injured and it’s more likely to happen with some strength-training exercises than others.
+According to physical therapists, these are some of the exercises that are most likely to lead to injury.

 Deadlifts are an excellent total body exercise and one that works multiple muscle groups at the same time.
 In fact, almost all of your muscles get in on the action when you do a deadlift using proper form.
 Yet, physical therapists know that deadlifts performed incorrectly also carry a high risk of injury.
 Why are deadlifts so risky?
 It’s easy to round your back as you place the bar back on the floor or pick it up and the risk is multiplied when you’re using a heavy weight.
 Even when performed correctly, deadlifts place force on your lower spine.